 There are several causes of PFPS.
 Overuse from demanding activities or training, as well as problems with the alignment of the kneecap, are frequent causes.

-Many people find that adopting simple lifestyle changes, such as reducing physical activity or starting an exercise program for therapeutic purposes, is enough to reduce symptoms.
+Many people find that simple lifestyle changes reduce symptoms, such as reducing physical activity or starting an exercise program for therapeutic purposes.

 How Does PFPS Develop?